mayanhavoc/yelp_camp/README.md

 - Execute any code
 - Make changes to the `req` and `res` objects
 - End the `req`-`res` cycle
-- Call the next middleware function in the stack
+- Call the next middleware function in the stack." -  expressjs.com/guide/using-middleware.html